beerriot/FlashMagToEPUB/README.md

 iPad screen.
 Much more appropriate.

-Luckily, the SWFTools package provides tools to extract items from Flash files, and it seems that every `Zoom_Page` has exactly one JPEG, at id 3.
+Luckily, the SWFTools package provides tools to extract items from Flash files.
+Most `Zoom_Page` files have exactly one JPEG, at id 3, but the import script does a little extra work to handle those that don't.

 ```
 % swfextract Vol_1_No_1_March_1985/1a222c8d671141e4a0867f568dacee3c/Zoom_Page_61.swf